rosflight/rosflight_firmware/docs/user-guide/firmware-configuration.md

 Configurations are saved by calling the `settings_write` service.
 This service also saves parameters.
 ##Configurations
 Available devices and configurations are dependent on the flight controller.
 The Naze/Flip32 does not support changing configurations.

+For all boards, the default configuration is number 0.
 ###OpenPilot Revolution (Revo) Configurations
 ####Serial
 The serial connection is used to communicate with `rosflight_io`.
 Change with caution, because doing so may make it difficult to change back.